vanphan24/boundary-terraform-host-discovery/README.md

 # Instructions:

 1. Go to your AWS RDS instances and add a tag to any RDS instance you wish to be discovered by Boundary.
-The tag should be
+   The tag should be boundary = true
 ![image](https://github.com/vanphan24/boundary-terraform-host-discovery/blob/main/images/2024-12-06_12-16-59.png)